epicproject1337/project/Meeting10.md

 ## Objectives (5min)
 - We need to discuss whats left before submiting the project
 ## Reports from previous meeting (15min)
+- Still struggling with tests
+- Styling completed
 ## Discussion items (35min)
+- ?
 ## Outcomes and assignments (5min)
+- Need to try to get the tests working
 ## Wrap up
+- This is the last meeting